 Yes.
 If you have found an entire skeleton please call 804-367-0044.

-Yes, if the person has in their possession a valid hunting or fishing license or a daily or annual Access Permit available from the DGIF website (available here) or at license agents located across the Commonwealth.
+Yes, if the person has in their possession a valid hunting or fishing license or a daily or annual Access Permit available from the DWR website (available here) or at license agents located across the Commonwealth.

 Should I call the hotline to report seeing elk roaming around